Quantum Optimal Control via Semi-Automatic Differentiation: Conclusion and Outlook

 Application of the semi-automatic differentiation framework developed in this paper will open new pathways to solve long-standing problems in quantum control.
 Apart from the optimization of entanglement measures in quantum information, which we have demonstrated here, and which could be extended to open quantum systems~\cite{ReichPhD2015}, the method would be applicable to the creation of multipartite entanglement in many-body systems.
 To date, this has been addressed with optimal control, either indirectly~\cite{PlatzerPRL2010} or with gradient-free methods~\cite{CanevaNJP2012}, usually via the \acr{CRAB} method~\cite{DoriaPRL2011,CanevaPRA2011,RachPRA2015}.
 The ability to explore the optimization landscape for these control problems more broadly may lead to deep insights into the quantum behavior, e.g., of biological systems~\cite{LeeS2007, HuelgaCP2013}.

 In quantum metrology, there is a wide range of opportunities to use optimal control beyond simple state-to-state transfers.
 For one, we can address functionals like the recently developed population transfer functional for atom interferometry~\cite{GoerzSPIEO2021}.
 So far, this has only been explored with Krotov's method, but the use of semi-AD would allow optimizing the components of an atom interferometer using \acr{GRAPE}, potentially exploiting the improved asymptotic convergence~\cite{MachnesPRA2011} in the generally flat optimization landscape of a robustness optimization~\cite{GoerzPRA2014}.
+This would also extend to a recently proposed tractor atom interferometer~\cite{DuspayevPRA2021, RaithelQST2022}.
 More fundamentally, we may directly maximize metrological measures through quantum control~\cite{SekatskiQ2017,LinPRA2021}.
-Generalizing from a recent application of optimal control to the creation of extreme spin-squeezed states~\cite{Carrasco2201.01744} we may wish to directly maximize the quantum Fisher information~\cite{BraunsteinPRL1994,PezzePRL2009}, which is non-analytic in open quantum systems~\cite{MaPR2011}.
+Generalizing from a recent application of optimal control to the creation of extreme spin-squeezed states~\cite{CarrascoPRA2022} we may wish to directly maximize the quantum Fisher information~\cite{BraunsteinPRL1994,PezzePRL2009}, which is non-analytic in open quantum systems~\cite{MaPR2011}.
 Thus, we expect semi-automatic differentiation to be an indispensable tool for the design of metrological protocols in open quantum systems.